himselfv/miranda-ng/plugins/DbChecker/readme.txt

   - Removed: #define SRV_CHECK_DB   "Database/CheckDb"
   - Removed the option to check the database which reboots Miranda in /svc:dbchecker mode We cannot restore these in-place.
 For now, for offline checks we'll rely on manual checks from the command line only.
 Online checks had never been possible at all.

+5. Service plugin loading has been changed [commit 509b46f9, 29.03.2018]:
+Miranda now always loads the database before the service plugin.
+"Choose Profile" dialog now appears if you have multiple profiles - you need to re-select the service plugin manually.

+This also means that DbChecker cannot access the loaded database.
+This can be amended by manually unloading it.
+But the problem is deeper.
+If the database is broken, Miranda will load it and bug out before DbChecker has a chance to look at it.
+The The quick workaround is to have another, working DB, load Miranda on that DB and run DbChecker.
+It lets you choose the database so just choose another DB.